techgrounds/cloud-example/README.md

 # Example Cloud
 A template repository for the Cloud Training of TechGrounds.
 This will be your home for storing your learning progress and your final project.
 At the end you will have a knowledge base of all the things you learned.
-And proof with the project you can start as a Cloud Engineer.
+And prove with the project that you can start as a Cloud Engineer.

 There are a few templates available for you to use.
-You will mainly be using the [Excersize template](../00_templates/excersize.md).
+You will mainly be using the [Excercise template](../00_templates/excersize.md).
 You will fill the template with your own content and then commit it to your repository.

-An (incomplete) example of an exersize using this template can be found in [03_Cloud_1 about S3](./sprint_2/S3.md).
+An (incomplete) example of an exercise using this template can be found in [03_Cloud_1 about S3](./sprint_2/S3.md).

 You can also find some templates for your projects.
 These will be explained further when you start your project.